VarshaCA07/Carbon-Tracker/README.md

 # Carbon Tracker — Frontend (Vite + React)

-This is a beginner-friendly frontend application (local-only) that helps you track simple carbon emissions for trips and home energy.
+This is a beginner-friendly frontend application that helps you track simple carbon emissions for trips and home energy.
 It includes:

  Trip calculator (car, train, flight) and extended options (bike, walk, flight class, long-haul)